-Now before you gag, let me assure I am not going to come at you with hashtag platitudes and drivel.
+Now before you gag, let me assure you I am not going to come at you with hashtag platitudes and drivel.
 This will not be that.

-It WILL be an honest list of the way I live my life now that I’ve got a couple years of sobriety under my belt.
+It WILL be an honest list of the way I live my life now that I’ve got a couple of years of sobriety under my belt.

-Which brings me to a gentle word of caution.
+This brings me to a gentle word of caution.
 This is what I do NOW.
 It would not have been possible to adopt all of these things at once when I first got sober.
 My brain would have exploded.

 In the early days, you pick your battles and keep trudging forward, which is what this list is all about – my ceaseless mission to stay the course and never get complacent.